jeltechnologies/ai-mcp-stockholm-public-transport/README.md

 The Model Context Protocol (MCP) is a crucial enabler for agentic AI, often referred to as the "USB-C port" for AI applications.
 With MCP, AI applications like Claude or ChatGPT can access key information and perform tasks.
 I created this tool to understand how MCP works, its possibilities, and limitations.

 ## My learnings
-Getting started with MCP in modern frameworks like Spring is incredibly easy.
+Getting started with the Model Context Protocol in modern frameworks like Spring is incredibly easy.
 It's a "plug-and-play" solution that works out of the box.
-However, there are fundamental difficulties associated with MCP.
+However, there are fundamental difficulties associated with the Model Context Protocol.
 The non-deterministic behavior of chatbots and the need to tailor the API for the chatbot, not the system, can be challenging.

 ### AI acts like a cat, while REST APIs are for dogs
 In traditional APIs, clients perform the same requests and use responses in the same way, behaving in a binary manner.
 However, chatbots act more like cats - unpredictable and prone to random behavior.
-To effectively use MCP, you need to persuade chatbots to use the tool with clear descriptions, but even then, there's no guarantee how they'll process information.
+You need to persuade chatbots to use the tool with clear descriptions, but even then, there's no guarantee how they'll process information.

 ### User versus system view
 I've noticed similarities between the challenges faced in industrial software engineering, particularly in telecommunications.
 Software engineers often have a "system view," understanding the system from inside out and wanting to maintain maximum flexibility.
 This can lead to overly complex configuration files with many parameters.
 REST APIs tend to have this problem as well.
 The system view is great for machines, but people get drowned in information.

-On the other hand, normal users have a "user view" - they just want to perform tasks efficiently.
+Users have a "user view" - they just want to perform tasks efficiently.
 A plethora of options can overwhelm them, making it difficult for them to configure systems without breaking them.
 The solution lies in traditional usability design principles:
 1. Understand the tasks that users need to perform.
 2. Collect only the data needed for those tasks (ignore the system-level configuration in this phase).